Saturday, May 25, 2024

 Depending on which Census records you believe, George Cicero Coker was born either in Mississippi or in Tuscumbia, Alabama.
 In any case, he was born on Nov.
 26, 1865 -- just six months after the end of the Civil War – to parents who were native to Alabama.

-He was born with the name “George Tubb,” but was raised by foster parents Joseph and Jane Coker in Colbert County, Alabama (where Tuscumbia is located) and eventually took their name.
+He was born with the name “George Tubb,” but was raised by white foster parents Joseph and Jane Coker in Colbert County, Alabama (where Tuscumbia is located) and eventually took their name.
 Both Joseph and Jane were natives of Georgia.
 Joseph was born around 1825 and was a farm laborer.
 Jane was about five years younger than Joseph.
 (2)

 Main St., Tuscumbia, Alabama, late 1800s.